tassaron/dnd-character/README.md

     print(f"{brianna.name} bravely dodged the attack")
 ```

+### Serializing and deserializing objects
+All objects in this library can be turned into Python dicts, which can then be turned back into objects.
+This means characters (along with their items and spells), and monsters as well.
+- `dict(object)` creates a serializable dict that could be reloaded from text (e.g., suitable for conversion to and from JSON)
+- `repr(object)` prints a string that would re-construct the Python object if pasted into a REPL
+- `str(object)` is not for serialization.
+It creates a "user-friendly" string

 ### Leveling and Experience
 The library should help leveling up characters automatically if you manage the Character's `experience` attribute.
 It's simpler to avoid modifying the level directly.
 ```